mzur/kirby-uniform/docs/usage.md

 ## Actions

 When Uniform is convinced that the submitted form data is no spam, the [actions](actions/actions) are executed.
 Similar to the guards you can choose from several built-in actions but you can easily [write your own](actions/actions#custom-actions), too.
 Most actions require some options in the options array.
-Multiple actions can be chained, too, but keep in mind that subsequent actions are not executed when an action fails:
+Multiple actions can be chained, too, but keep in mind that subsequent actions are not executed if an action fails:

 ```php
 if (r::is('POST')) {